Least squares after model selection in high-dimensional sparse models: Results on Lasso as an estimator and model selector

 \end{theorem}

-These results substantively generalize the parametric results of \cite{Lounici2008} on model selection by thresholded {lasso}.
+These results substantively generalize the parametric results of \cite {Lounici2008} on model selection by thresholded {Lasso}.
 These results cover the more general nonparametric case and may be of independent interest.
-Note also that the conditions for perfect model selection stated require a strong assumption on the separation of coefficients of the oracle from zero, and also a near perfect orthogonality of the empirical Gram matrix.
-This is the sense in which the perfect model selection is a rather special, non-general phenomenon.
-Finally, we note that it is possible to perform perfect selection of the oracle model by {lasso} without applying any additional thresholding under additional technical conditions and higher penalty levels \cite{ZhaoYu2006,Wainright2006,Bunea2008}.
-In the supplement we state the nonparametric extension of the parametric result due to \cite{Wainright2006}.
+Also note that the stated conditions for perfect model selection require a strong assumption on the separation of coefficients of the oracle from 0, along with near-perfect orthogonality of the empirical Gram matrix.
+This is the sense in which the perfect model selection is a rather special, nongeneral phenomenon.
+Finally, we note that it is possible to perform perfect selection of the oracle model by {Lasso} without applying any additional thresholding under additional technical conditions and higher penalty levels \cite {Bunea2008,Wainright2006,ZhaoYu2006}.
+In the supplement, we state the nonparametric extension of the parametric result due to~\cite{Wainright2006}.

-\subsection{Sparsity properties of {lasso}}
+\subsection{Sparsity properties of {Lasso}}

-We also derive new sharp sparsity bounds for {lasso}, which may be of independent interest.